| < Home | 2008 Season | 2007 Season | 2006 Season | 2005 Season | Trainers 02-07 | Sires 02-07 |

 |

 If you have got this far with this page I hope you have got the positive message that Paddock Review works and is something that you are capable of.
-So its now up to you to get onto the racecourse and get reviewing.
+So it is now up to you to get onto the racecourse and get reviewing.

-Its worth reiterating a few points to bolster your confidence if it is needed.
+It is worth reiterating a few points to bolster your confidence if it is needed.
 Don't allow yourself to think that this is an activity for insiders.
 We can take the example of Richard Hoiles (TV racing presenter) who seems to have the right approach to paddock review.
 However he often allows himself to get cowed into saying "he isn't much of a paddock man" despite the fact he usually talks as much sense about paddock review on TV as anyone.
-It is probably the case that he feels slightly intimidated by more horsey types.
-But this amounts to confusing Horse Welfare/Stable Management knowledge with ability to judge athletic ability which are separate activities.
+It is probably the case that he feels slightly intimidated by more horsey types among the pundits and presenters, given that his background in in accountancy (using concrete numbers & analysing things formally as positives in his favour you could say).
+But this reaction from him amounts to confusing Horse Welfare/Stable Management knowledge with the capacity to judge athletic ability which are separate activities.

 Your own reviewing starting from a solid base will be more useful than trying to use the historical methods.
 To encourage you further it is worth remembering that assessing physical types and developing simple pattern matching as part of this is entirely natural to you.
 You already judge and assess other human beings as physical types and characters every day without even knowing you are doing it.
 If you were asked to describe a person as a physical type, assess their movement and describe their likely athletic aptitude you would be able to do it naturally.